daria-tolmacheva/grass-wind-sim/Plan.md

 4. Initial implementation of Grass class and tests for it.

 ## Week 2

 Didn't have much time this week
 1. Research math for the wind simulation and grass blade deformation

 ## Week 3

-TBD

 1. Fixes from feedback + wrap up basics from before.
 2. Class diagram and Design.md
-3. More of the math constraints and properties of grass blades? (implementation and testing)
-4. ??
+3. Refactor code to use `ngl::Vec3` instead of `Point`.
+4. Implement and test orientation vectors of grass blade segments in `Blade`.

 ## Week 4

 TBD

+1. Add grass blade attributes description to `README.md`.
-1. Basic OpenGL visualisation?
+2. Basic OpenGL visualisation?
-2. Basic Qt app to host OpenGL vis
+3. Basic Qt app to host OpenGL vis??